RedxLus/Nextcloud-Script/README.md

 # First clone this repo:
 git clone https://github.com/RedxLus/Nextcloud-Script.git

 # You need to run the Script with root permissions.
-To do this, depending on the operating system, you can do it in several ways:
+To do this, depending on the operating system, you can do it in several ways.
 # You must enter the configuration variables in order.
+This is a example:
 sudo bash Nextcloud-Script/Nextcloud-Script.sh EN ubuntu18 P@ssw0rd 192.168.1.14
 ```